ANRorg/Gefahr/docs/operations.md

 - `/livez` reports process lifecycle.
 - `/readyz` succeeds only when every configured pool has a healthy backend.
-- `/metrics` uses Prometheus text exposition with request, duration, cache, rate-limit decision, retry, backend health, and active-request series.
+- `/metrics` uses Prometheus text exposition with request, duration, cache, request-policy denial, rate-limit decision, retry, backend health, and active-request series.

 The container image checks `/readyz` with `goproxy -healthcheck URL`.
 This mode uses direct HTTP connections, rejects redirects and non-200 responses, and